Dental Crowns—Waco, TX

 What’s more, since dental crowns cover the visible part of your tooth, we can completely redesign its size, shape, and color as well.
 Dental crowns can be custom-made from a variety of materials, but all-porcelain dental crowns are a popular choice.
 This material is well-known for its durability, stain resistance, and ability to mimic the appearance of healthy tooth enamel.
-Depending on your preferences and where the dental crown will be placed in your mouth, your Waco dentist will help you determine which crown is best for you during your consultation.
+Depending on your preferences and where the dental crown will be placed in your mouth, your Waco dentist will help you determine which crown is best during your consultation.

 Why Might I Need a Dental Crown?

-Sometimes decay or damage to your teeth is so extensive, a dental filling won’t do the trick.
+Sometimes, decay or damage to your teeth is so extensive, a dental filling won’t do the trick.
 When this happens, a dental crown may be the best option for restoring your tooth.
 Crowns are often used when:

 - You’ve broken a tooth.

-- You’re in need of a cosmetic enhancement.
+- You need a cosmetic dentistry enhancement.

-- Decay is extensive.
+- The decay is extensive.

 - A filling has fractured.

-- You’ve received root canal therapy.
+- You’ve received root canal treatment.